aufbauv/pdf_chatting/README.md

 ## Usage
 -----
-To use the MultiPDF Chat App, follow these steps:
+To use the App, follow these steps:

-1. Ensure that you have installed the required dependencies and added the OpenAI API key to the `.env` file.
+1. Ensure that you have installed the required dependencies and added the Gemini API key to the `.env` file.

 2. Run the `app.py` file using the Streamlit CLI.
 Execute the following command:
    ```